 To prevent acne and reduce its damage to your skin, follow these tips.

-Clean your face gently, as trauma to the acne breakouts may worsen the acne or cause scarring.
-When washing your face, use your hands, as any terrycloth or other scrubbing material may cause acne sores to rupture.
+- Clean your face gently, as trauma to the acne breakouts may worsen the acne or cause scarring.
+When washing your face, use your hands or cotton pads, as any terry cloth or other scrubbing material may cause acne sores to rupture.

-If you need to use a moisturizer, use only light, noncomedogenic moisturizers, which do not aggravate acne.
-This type of product may be your best option.
+- If you need to use a moisturizer, use only light, non comedogenic moisturizers, which do not aggravate acne.